 Pursuant to the provisions of Section 165 of the Act, none of the Directors of the Company is a Director in more than 10 public limited companies (including any Alternate directorships).
-Further, as mandated by Regulation 17A of the SEBI Listing Regulations, none of the Directors of the Company holds Directorships in more than 7 equity listed entities or acts as an Independent Director in more than 7 equity listed companies or 3 equity listed companies, in case he / she serves as a Whole-time Director in any listed entity.
-Further, as stipulated in Regulation 26 of the SEBI Listing Regulations, none of the Directors is a Member of more than 10 Board level Committees and no such Director is a Chairman / Chairperson of more than 5 Committees, across all public limited companies in which he / she is a Director.
+Further, as mandated by Regulation 17A of the SEBI Listing Regulations, none of the Directors of the Company holds Directorships (including Independent Directorship) in more than 7 equity listed entities and the Executive Directors do not hold Directorship in more than 3 equity listed companies.
+Further, as stipulated in Regulation 26 of the SEBI Listing Regulations, none of the Directors is a Member of more than 10 Board level Committees and no such Director is a Chairperson of more than 5 Committees, across all public limited companies in which he / she is a Director.